Skip to main content

 Below are my detailed summaries of the best legal AI tools that made it onto my shortlist.
 My reviews offer a detailed look at the key features, pros & cons, integrations, and ideal use cases of each tool to help you find the best one for you.

-Integrations include Microsoft Office, Google Workspace, Slack, Salesforce, IBM Watson, DocuSign, Box, Dropbox, Clio, and NetDocuments.
+Integrations include Microsoft 365, Google Workspace, Slack, Zoom, Box, Dropbox, Google Vault, Microsoft Teams, Proofpoint, and Okta.

 Pros: